-Now that winter is approaching, we must think about helping our trees transition into winter.
+Now that cold weather is approaching, we must think about helping our trees transition into winter.
 This is also called overwintering.

 Citrus trees are fairly easy to prepare for winter.
 For those in the Mid-West and on the East Coast, you should bring your trees inside to protect them from frost.
 For those who live on the west coast, a light frost cover will do if it gets close to freezing at night.

 Here are some tips if you plan to bring your trees inside for the winter: